 St. Paul’s Youth Activities The Youth (6th-12th grades) and the “Bible Explorers (5th and younger) have been busy, even in the extreme cold in January.
 The Bible Explorers participated in our annual “ugly prayer book” contest.
-Each year we go on a scavenger hunt in the church to locate the “ugliest” prater boos – the ones with the covers falling off and pages looking worn and torn.
+Each year, we go on a scavenger hunt in the church to locate the “ugliest” prater boos – the ones with the covers falling off and pages looking worn and torn.
 Rev.Mary L. Staley is showing the youth how to identify all the prayer books which are more than 40 years old!
 Most of the oldest books were finalists in the ugly book contest.
-The youth of the churches looked at more than 110 prayers books and found the winners which were retired from active use.
-New books will be ordered to replace the older ones.
+The youth of the churches looked at more than 110 prayer books and found the winners who were retired from active use.
+New readers will be ordered to replace the older ones.

 Our Churches Youth Group for older members met with the youth from several other nearby churches in late December.
 The group will gather at Kalahari Feb 2-3 with dozens of youth as well as several hundred adults for the Diocesan Convocation The youth will attend one workshop discussing the Beloved Community, continue to work on plans for the two mission trips being offered and (of course) enjoy the water park.
 St. Paul’s holds a conversation about racial understanding St. Paul’s invited people from Put-in-Bay to join in the churches conversation about Racial Understanding and Reconciliation on Sunday, January 7th.
 This was the first conversation leading us toward awareness and skills that help us identify and undo racism.
 Additional conversations will take place on the Sundays in Lent at 4 p.m. in St. Paul’s Undercroft.